Irate-Walrus/stardust-rs/README.md

-# Rust Position Independent Shellcode (PIC) Template for i686 & x86\_64 Linux
+# Rust Position Independent Shellcode (PIC) Template for i686 & x86\_64 Linux & x86_64 Windows

 > [!warning]
-> This is/was an experiment which I may or may not revisit due to other priorities, described below are the issues I ended up facing.
+> This is/was an experiment and I can personally garantee it is unsafe.
+I describe below some of the unobvious (to me) issues I ended up facing.
 > I'm keen to hear of any possible workarounds for these issues, just open a PR.

-This is a PoC targeted at linux and has numerous issues, it is based on the following previous work:
+This code is based on the following previous work:
 - https://bruteratel.com/research/feature-update/2021/01/30/OBJEXEC/
 - https://5pider.net/blog/2024/01/27/modern-shellcode-implant-design/
 - https://github.com/wumb0/rust_bof